 This is a more complicated question and one that I don’t think we can answer either way with any confidence at the moment.
 We don’t have any insider info to what Disney plans to do to FastPass+ once this whole current situation is finished, but I think it’s totally possible that FastPass+ disappears forever when this whole situation is over.

-Unlike what Disney said about dining reservations and hotel reservations, Disney didn’t say that FastPass+ returning is imminent, or that it would happen before the parks reopen.
+Unlike what Disney said about dining reservations and hotel reservations when they were canceled, Disney didn’t say that FastPass+ returning is imminent, or that it would happen anytime soon.

 Disney has been working on the Virtual Queueing system for some time and they started using it in 2019.
 Obviously Disney hadn’t predicted this current situation and didn’t create the Virtual Queue for the current problem we are facing.